- College Scoreboard, U.S. Department of Education, Accessed October 2016, https://collegescorecard.ed.gov/

 Obviously you want a degree, but what about after that?
 Do you want to work in a specific occupation?
 Are you hoping to move on to a master's degree program?

-One popular way to answer these questions is to imagine what you'd like to be doing 5, 10 and 15 years from now.
+One popular way to answer these questions is to imagine what you'd like to be doing 5, 10 and 15 years from this moment.
 How you envision the future may give you a clearer idea of what education path you should be following to reach that end point.

 Too many college students start a program with little idea of where it will take them.
 Remember: you're about to spend a significant amount of time and energy on your education.
 Don't waste it by pursuing the wrong degree program.